ptr727/PlexCleaner/README.md

 ## Release Notes

 - Version 3.0:
-  - Docker builds expanded to include support for `linux/amd64`, `linux/arm64`, `linux/arm/v7`, Ubuntu, Debian, and Alpine.
+  - Docker builds expanded to include support for `linux/amd64`, `linux/arm64`, and `linux/arm/v7`, on Ubuntu, Debian, Alpine, and Arch.
     - See the Docker [README](./Docker/README.md) for tag usage details.
     - The Ubuntu x64 build now utilizes [Rob Savoury's private PPA](https://launchpad.net/~savoury1) for up to date FfMpeg and HandBrake builds.
   - Switched from .NET 6 to .NET 7.